bigskysoftware/htmx/www/content/extensions/response-targets.md

 * `hx-target-…` is inherited and can be placed on a parent element.
 * `hx-target-…` cannot be used to handle HTTP response code 200.
+* `hx-target-…` will honor `HX-Retarget` by default and will prefer it over any calculated target but it can be changed by disabling the `htmx.config.responseTargetPrefersRetargetHeader` configuration option.
 * To avoid surprises the `hx-ext` attribute used to enable this extension should be placed on a parent element containing elements with `hx-target-…` and `hx-target` attributes.